klyvedev/klyve/capabilities.md

 ---

 ## 6. The Ability to "Clone Yourself"
 **The Pain:** You are a Senior Developer.
-You can write high-quality code, decent tests, and documentation—but you can't do all three at the same time.
+You can write high-quality code, decent tests, and documentation - but you can't do all three at the same time.
 You usually sacrifice docs and tests to meet the deadline.

 **The Klyve Solution:**
 * **The Feature:** **Serialized Execution Pipeline.**